Audience

 - ensure that records are appropriately secured and retained to meet reporting obligations to the CCC and the Queensland Ombudsman

-- assist the DDG PICS to undertake their functions under this procedure
+- assist the DDG CS to undertake their functions under this procedure

-Deputy Director-General, People, Information and Communication Services (DDG PICS) (nominated person)
+Deputy Director-General, Corporate Services (DDG CS) (nominated person)

-- receive complaints of suspected corrupt conduct or misconduct by the Director-General
+- receive complaints of suspected corrupt conduct, misconduct or reportable conduct by the Director-General

 - as the nominated person for dealing with any complaint they reasonably suspect involves, or may involve, corrupt conduct by the Director-General, notify the CCC in accordance with sections 38 and 48A(2) and (3) of the Act